jose-ambrosioo/system_administration_using_linux/README.md

 <br>1 IN PTR bestsoft.com.
 <br>1 IN PTR www. bestsoft.com.

-<br>The names of the main machines with fixed IP were added, for address translation and
+The names of the main machines with fixed IP were added, for address translation and
 <br>Even if the DNS server fails there will still be communication with these machines.
 <br>Note: if you forget this, the server will not be able to translate the IPs and will not find the machines by the name.
 <br>[root@kwanza]# nano /etc/hosts